PE & Wellness

 - Mindfulness breaks throughout the day for reflection, play, special-interest clubs and/or getting outside

-Athletics and physical education provide a range of dramatic advantages to students.
+Physical education at St. Peter's provides a range of dramatic advantages to students.
 In addition to the self-evident benefits to a child’s, dexterity, coordination, and stamina, spirited physical activity increases blood flow to the brain, increases overall neural activity, and boosts knowledge retention.

 St. Peter’s approach to physical education barely resembles the lap running and group aerobics of years past.
-Our PE classes, offered three times each week for all students, engage our students natural curiosity by helping them explore a broad cultural spectrum of athletic pursuits, including:
+Our PE classes, offered twice a week for all students, engage our students natural curiosity by helping them explore a broad cultural spectrum of athletic pursuits.